You are listening to the Sean Hannity Radio Show Podcast.

 Is that even a denial?

-Now, if you buy that flimsy excuse that doesn't take away from what she put her name to, you know, imagine any conservative, you know, puts their name to any radical publication, maybe a racist publication or anti-Semitic publication, whatever it happened to be.
+You know, imagine any conservative, you know, puts their name to any radical publication, maybe a racist publication, an anti-Semitic publication, whatever it happened to be.

-Anyway, this particular journal of Muslim minority affairs, her mother was the editor in chief.
+Anyway, this particular journal of Muslim Minority Affairs, her mother was the editor-in-chief.

-Her brother and sister are also associate editors, like she was mentioned on quote masthead.
+Her brother and sister are also associate editors, like she was mentioned on, quote, masthead.

-Anyway, it promotes a pretty hate-filled extremist version of Islam, and it has run scholarly articles blaming the U.S. for 9-11, scholarly my fat my foot, but denouncing Hillary's own positions on women's rights as un-Islamic, you know, in a particular letter that it relates to the mother.
+Anyway, it promotes a pretty hate-filled extremist version of Islam, and it has run scholarly articles blaming the U.S. for 9-11, scholarly my foot, but denouncing Hillary's own positions on women's rights as un-Islamic, you know, in a particular letter that it relates to the mother.

-Anyway, Uma at a minimum allowed her name to be used with this radical publication, associates with radicals even within her own family, and she's been publicly dishonest about her mom's radicalism.
+Anyway, Uma, at a minimum, allowed her name to be used with this radical publication, associates with radicals even within her own family, and she's been publicly dishonest about her mom's radicalism.

 And then Huma was plainly key to having her mom speak alongside with Secretary of State Hillary Clinton when she visited a girls' school in Saudi Arabia.

-And that's where Hillary said Americans must do a better job of getting past quote the stereotypes and mischaracterizations of Saudi women as oppressed.
+And that's where Hillary said Americans must do a better job of getting past, quote, the stereotypes and mischaracterizations of Saudi women as oppressed when women can't drive, when women are told how to dress.

 Women can't travel without a male guardian.